the-paid-actor/dcs-dtc/README.md

 You can also capture coordinates this way directly into PP stations (Hornet) or Smart Weapons (Strike Eagle).

+The shortcut can be changed by editing the dtc-settings.json file located in the Documents\DCS-DTC folder.
+After editing it, restart the DTC app and after the prompt, restart DCS as well.
+The shortcut has to be a valid keyboard combination not in use by the aircraft in DCS.

 # Limitations

 ## Hornet